Face milling with the router

 Choosing the right machine is a decisive factor for precise face milling results.
 Common options:

-• Hand router: Suitable for a wide range of jobs.
+• Handheld router: Suitable for a wide range of tasks.
 Models with variable speed are particularly versatile.
-For many woodworkers, they are the "Swiss army knife" of routers.
+For many woodworkers, they are the “Swiss Army knife” of routers.

 • Rod milling machines: Often particularly robust and powerful, ideal for large wooden panels or hardwoods.
 The height is usually only adjusted via the face milling device itself.